sanabinadaf/OLA-Data-Analyst-Project-Power-BI-And-SQL/README.md

-# Public-Data-Analysis-COVID-Urban-Mobility-
+**OLA Data Predication

-Analysis of public data related to COVID-19 and urban mobility patterns
+**

-Extracted and cleaned large public datasets related to COVID-19 cases, environmental conditions, and urban mobility using SQL.
+Technologies: Power BI, SQL, Excel

-Designed SQL queries to aggregate daily, weekly, and regional metrics for analysis.
+ Extracted and cleaned large volumes of OLA ride data using SQL to ensure accuracy and consistency.

-Performed time-series analysis to identify trends, seasonal patterns, and sudden spikes in case growth and mobility changes.
+ Analyzed key factors such as ride demand, peak hours, cancellation rates, and driver performance.

-Analyzed region-wise data to identify high-risk hotspots and mobility patterns impacting case spread.
+ Designed interactive Power BI dashboards to visualize daily, weekly, and monthly booking trends.

-Built interactive Power BI dashboards to visualize KPIs such as case growth, mobility trends, and pollution levels.
+ Used Excel for forecasting ride demand, creating pivot tables, and performing statistical analysis.

-Implemented filters and drill-downs to enable region, date, and category-wise analysis.
+ Identified high-demand locations and time slots to support better driver allocation and pricing strategy.

-Provided data-driven insights to support public safety planning and urban decision-making.
+ Provided data-driven insights that could help improve operational efficiency and customer satisfaction.